jiutongzhao/Time-Series-Data-Analysis/README.md

 $$
 S_x(f) = \int_{-\infty}^{\infty} R_x(\tau)\,e^{-j 2\pi f \tau}\,d\tau
 $$
 This is known as the **Wiener–Khinchin theorem**, and it is valid *only* under the assumption of WSS.
 The PSD $S_x(f)$ then describes how the total power of the signal is distributed across different frequency components.
+The relationship between PSD and the Fourier coefficients has been introduced in the previous section.

+This theorem tells the intrinsic relationship between the *PSD* and *ACF*.
+Its contra-position claims that if the PSD doesn't equal to the Fourier transform of the ACF, the signal is not a *w.s.s* signal.
+The difference between them signify the nature of the solar wind parameters —— They are different from the NOISE!
+But, for some specific frequency range, they agree with each other well.
+It should be noticed that the closeness between them doesn't gurantee the signal to be *w.s.s*.

-### Why Stationarity Is Essential
+### Wide-Sense Stationarity

 Without WSS, the autocorrelation $R_x(t_1, t_2)$ becomes a function of two independent time variables rather than just the lag $\tau$.
 In such cases, the Fourier transform of the autocorrelation no longer represents a meaningful or consistent frequency-domain power measure.